 Besides solo performances as a band leader, his current original music projects include: Know Orchestra, The ChagallPac Performing Arts Collaborative, Peter Cassino and Friends, The David Haas Group: Coalition of the Willing, Tom Casale's No Bad Parts, Occasional Brass, The Roaring Foxes and Jerome Deupree's Listen to This.

-Todd Brunel is a clarinetist and sax player, who performs extensively as a classical and jazz musician.
-He is a member of several acclaimed original music projects including: Musaner (Music of Armenia re-imagined), The Eric Hofbauer Quintet, Made In the Shade, the Dylan Jack Quartet, the David Haas Group, the Last Taxi with Pat Battstone, the Sonic Explorers and the avante-funk band, The Circadian Rhythm Kings.
-He performs frequently with Peter Cassino and Sal Baglio and has worked with Andy Pratt, Laurence ‘Butch’ Morris, Jonathan Stout and his Campus 5, Garrison Fewell, Louis Bellson, John McLellan, Dave Maxwell, Daniel Carter, Bobby Watson, John Tchicai and Guo Yhazhi.
+He was a founding member of Musaner (Music of Armenia re-imagined), The Lilli Lewis Project and The Eric Hofbauer Quintet and has recorded with Andy Pratt, the Dylan Jack Quartet, the Last Taxi with Pat Battstone, the Sonic Explorers and the avante-funk band, The Circadian Rhythm Kings.
+Additional performance credits include: Music At Eden's Edge, The Pro Arte Chamber Orchestra, The Mahoosuc Arts Council in Bethel, ME, Laurence ‘Butch’ Morris, Jonathan Stout and his Campus 5, Garrison Fewell, Louis Bellson, John McLellan, Dave Maxwell, Daniel Carter, Bobby Watson, John Tchicai and Guo Yhazhi.

 Link to Wikipedia page: http://en.wikipedia.org/wiki/Todd_Brunel